WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_5.md

 His legs are alabaster columns, set on bases of gold.
 His appearance is like Lebanon, choice as the cedars.

 ###### 16
 His mouth is most sweet, and he is altogether desirable.
-This is my beloved and this is my friend, O daughters of Jerusalem. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This is my beloved and this is my friend, O daughters of Jerusalem.

 ***